moorepants/dissertation/control.rst

 system can also give a general sense of how easy it can be to control with roots in the far right plane likely being hard to stabilize.

+One can work with different bicyle models (simple/complex [or low/high order] and linear/non-linear), different control structres and different ways to identify the optimal numerical values for the controller.
+For a given order model most good controllers can place the closed loop poles in the same place regardless of the structure.
+Controllers designed for low order or linear models are likely to work with higher order models and non-linear models.
+Different structures can provide more or less physical insight to the control happening, in particular what a human might be doing.
+The human most likely choses robustsness over performance.

 The bicycle-rider system presents both a theoretical and experimentally rich dynamical system for control studies.
 It is very tractable in the sense that most people are familiar with controlling a bicycle and that it is a *simple*